Interactive plots that explore themselves: axis folding and data grouping

 Step 6: Handling collapsed data in line graphs

-- Show as overlapped — the null data points and their connecting line segments are displayed at their original positions, overlapping with the axis fold.
-This preserves the full original line shape even in the collapsed state, at the cost of visual clutter at the fold boundary.
+- Show as overlapped — the null data points and their connecting segments are displayed at their original positions, overlapping with the axis fold.
+This preserves the full original shape even in the collapsed state, at the cost of visual clutter at the fold boundary.

 The same three options apply to surface graphs in 3D charts — axis data groups and axis folding work on all three axes of a 3D Cartesian coordinate system.